edgedb/easy-edgedb/chapter5/index.md

 Our `MinorVampire` type extends `Person`, and so does `Vampire`.
 Types can continue to extend other types, and they can extend more than one type at the same time.
 The more you do this, the more annoying it can be to try to picture it all together in your mind.
 This is where `describe` can help, because it shows exactly what any type is made of.
 There are three ways to do it:

 - `describe type MinorVampire` - this will give the {ref}`DDL (data definition language) <docs:ref_eql_ddl>` description of a type.
-DDL is the lower level language that we have seen in our migration files that end in `.edgeql` (00001.edgeql, 00002.edgeql, and so on).
+DDL is the lower level language that we have seen in our migration files that end in `.edgeql` such as 00001.edgeql, 00002.edgeql, and so on.
 If we type `describe type MinorVampire` into the REPL, we will see the following output:

 ```
 {